 A blog is a great place to share your customers’ stories.
 People are emotional creatures, and they love to read about other people’s stories.
 There are many ways you can incorporate these on to your blog.
 You can use a social platform, like Flockler, to pull in content on to your blog that’s been created by your fans and followers on social.
 Or you can write case studies, personal pieces, that tell your brand’s story through the eyes of your customer.
 Testimonial pieces go a long way toward helping people believe in, and understand, your brand and the value it can bring to their lives.
 Adding social proof to your stories and product pages can increase the conversion rates by 20-30 %.

 7 Blogs enable you to get one-step closer to understanding your audience

 If you look closely, and monitor it for long enough, the data underpinning your blog can tell you a lot about your audience.
 You may not be able to identify them as individuals, but you know how many people read, engaged and interacted with your content on the blog.
 You can see what they like, which article formats they prefer, which pieces are more likely to be shared on social.
-If you have a paid media budget, and notice a particularly popular article, you can promote it as a piece of native advertising, to spread your reach to other like-minded people too.
+Google Analytics provides an easy way to compare the performance of each page to the rest of the content on your site.
+If you have a paid media budget, you can promote the most popular ones as a piece of native advertising, to spread your reach to other like-minded people too.

 8 Your competitors are doing it, so you should too